Martin Spendiff

-Martin N. Spendiff (24 June 1880 – 18 October 1943) was an English professional footballer who played as a goalkeeper.
+Martin Nelson Spendiff (24 June 1880 – 18 October 1943) was an English professional footballer who played as a goalkeeper.

 Career

 Born in North Shields, Spendiff played for South Shields Athletic, North Shields Athletic, Grimsby Town, Hull City, Bradford City and Millwall.
 For Hull City, he made 104 appearances in the Football League; he also made 11 FA Cup appearances.
 For Bradford City, he made 54 appearances in the Football League; he also made 3 FA Cup appearances.